klaushofrichter/gcp-1/README.md

 **🎯 Perfect for connecting Cursor to the remote Cloudflare deployment!**

-**Why use the proxy?** Cursor (and most MCP clients) don't know about API keys, but the remote Cloudflare server requires authentication.
+**Why use the proxy?** Cursor (and most MCP clients) don't know about API keys that are needed for this implementation, but the remote Cloudflare server requires API key authentication.
 The proxy solves this by automatically adding the API key to all requests.

 1. **Set up environment** (one-time setup):
    ```bash